Last updated on .

 To enter the building, you have to walk around to the back.
 At the entrance, you can pay for your admission ticket.
 Notice the Diocese of Verona building next to the entrance.

-Rear of the building at the Duomo di Verona, Italy
+Apse of the Duomo of Verona, Italy

 Diocese of Verona in Verona, Italy